• Skip to primary navigation

 Jump to Recipe - Print Recipe

-• Buttery & Nutty: The high butter content and toasted pecans give these a rich, melt-in-your-mouth texture that isn't too sweet.
+• Buttery and Nutty The high butter content and toasted pecans give these a rich, melt-in-your-mouth texture that isn't overly sweet.

-• Granulated Sugar Used in the dough for sweetness and on the edges for a delightful sparkly crunch.
+• Granulated Sugar Used twice in this recipe.
+In the dough for sweetness and as part of the pecan edge coating for a sparkly, crunchy exterior.

 • The Science of Temperature The secret to the melt-in-your-mouth texture lies in the chilling process.
 By letting the dough rest in the fridge for at least four hours, the butter solidifies completely.
 This prevents the cookies from spreading too quickly in the oven, ensuring they stay thick and tender rather than turning into thin, crispy wafers.